anasraza57/ticket-avengers/README.md

 - [Nx](https://nx.dev/) for monorepo managment and build caching
 - [NodeJS](https://nodejs.org) as the runtime for the API and local build tools
 - [Typescript](https://www.typescriptlang.org/) everywhere, for type safety and general code confidence
-- [Serverless framework](https://www.serverless.com/) + [Serverless Compose](https://www.serverless.com/blog/serverless-framework-compose-multi-service-deployments) to manage infrastructure and API
+- [SST](https://docs.sst.dev/what-is-sst): to manage infrastructure and API routes
 - [NextJS](https://nextjs.org/) (which is based on React) as the UI framework of choice

 ## Getting started